 How Do I Proceed?

-If you want dental implants, but are concerned that you may need a sinus lift, the best thing you can do is visit with our doctors for an initial consultation at our office.
+If you want dental implants, but are concerned that you may need a sinus lift, the recommended thing to do is visit with our doctors for an initial consultation at our office.
 It’s during this time that they’ll evaluate your mouth, take sophisticated images, and formulate a personalized dental implant treatment plan for you, which, may or may not include sinus lift surgery.

 To schedule an initial appointment, call our office today at (309) 837-9985.